hadinhtu97/image-search/README.md

 npm run build
 npm run start
 ```
+__If functionals in frontend do not working, try to use API to see error__

 ## APIs
 * GET : `[]/api/image?query={query}` receive array contain url, description, height, width and pageURL of images.
 List parameters: